roadwarriorslive/Pipulate/README.md

 browser (usually at http://localhost:8888), drag the bookmarklet to your Bookmark Bar, open a Google Spreadsheet, click the bookmarklet and get Pipulating!
 The data-collecting job that the initial job defines just starts twinkling in as new rows.
+You can get a taste of this from pipulate.com, where you can use my demo instance to kick the tires.

 ## How Do I Define a Job?
 I've set up the initial Pipulate job to collect some very common Web Social